rotovap/rotovap.github.io/_posts/2024-02-17-duckdb_rdkit-extension.markdown

 ```

-### converting between strings to Mol to binary and back
+### Converting between strings to Mol to binary and back

-Functions for the extension to convert from a SMILES format to Mol were implemented
-in duckdb by wrapping around the RDKit functions.

-For example, there is a static function I made for converting from `std::string`
-to a molecule object, `rdkit_mol_from_smiles`.
-This wraps around RDKit, and is
-used later when creating a function callable from duckdb.
+First, I made functions wrapping RDKit, and then called these functions with
+code from duckdb that allows this RDKit functionality to work in the duckdb system.

-#### converting from SMILES to Mol
+#### Converting from SMILES to Mol

 I first tried to implement converting the SMILES to Mol in this way: